Prednisone Side Effects

 Bone and Muscle Problems

 Up to 40 percent of people taking long-term prednisone experience bone loss that leads to a fracture, according to an article by Dr. Muhammad Yasir and colleagues in the U.S. Library of Medicine.
-Within the first six months of therapy, a person can lose 10 to 20 percent bone mass.
+Most people lose bone mass within the first six to 12 months of therapy.

-In order to counteract this side effect, medical providers may recommend a calcium supplement, vitamin D supplement, weight bearing exercise or bone-saving medications such as Fosamax (alendronate).
+To counteract this side effect, medical providers may recommend a calcium supplement, vitamin D supplement, weight bearing exercise or bone-saving medications such as Fosamax or Binosto (alendronate), Boniva (ibandronate) or Actonel or Atelvia (risedronate).

-In addition, patients may experience osteonecrosis — death of bone tissue that happens with reduced blood flow to the joints.
+In addition, patients may experience osteonecrosis — death of bone tissue that happens when there is reduced blood flow to the joints.
 This often manifests as hip and knee pain, but it can become severe and may require surgery.

 Prednisone also affects the muscles and can cause muscle weakness in the legs and arms.
 In severe cases, patients may be hospitalized.
 Stopping treatment and performing exercises usually reverses this side effect.